Hugisko/gallery_app/README.md

 Gallery_app

-step:
+steps:
-1. navigate to the files
+1. navigate to the folder
 2. install all the dependencies with command: npm install
 3. run the app: npm run dev